EdgeNet-project/edgenet-legacy-2024/docs/tutorials/subnamespace_creation.md

 ## What you will do

-You will use your user-specific kubeconfig file to create a *subsdiary namespace* object.
+You will use your user-specific kubeconfig file to create a *subsidiary namespace* object.
 Object creation generates a child namespace with a resource quota that you defined in the spec.

 ## Steps